anima-research/connectome-adapters/docs/code_structure.md

 ```

 The `Manager` class provides several key methods:
-* `conversation_exists`, checks if a conversation exists based on an event
+* `conversation_exists` checks if a conversation exists based on an event
-* `get_conversation`, retrieves a cached conversation by ID
+* `get_conversation` retrieves a cached conversation by ID
 * `get_conversation_cache`, gets cached messages for a conversation in dictionary format
-* `add_to_conversation`, adds a new message to a conversation
+* `add_to_conversation` adds a new message to a conversation
-* `update_conversation`, updates existing messages in a conversation
+* `update_conversation` updates existing messages in a conversation
-* `delete_from_conversation`, removes messages from a conversation
+* `delete_from_conversation` removes messages from a conversation

 The Manager's architecture organizes event handling around three primary methods (`add_to_conversation`, `update_conversation`, and `delete_from_conversation`), which handle most incoming events.
-This structure reflects how platforms handle message-related events - all clearly distinguish new and deleted messages, but some treat edits, reactions, and pin/unpin operations as distinct events while others group them under message updates.
+This structure reflects how platforms handle message-related events - all clearly distinguish new and deleted messages, but some treat edits, reactions, and pin/unpin operations as separate events while others group them under message updates and issue the same event for all of them (for example, Telegram will issue the same `edited_message` message event for the change of message text, the addition of a new reaction and for the removal of existing one; Discord will issue the same event in case of the change of message text and of the change of its pin status).
 The base class defines the logical flow for these methods, while platform-specific details are implemented in subclasses.

 ##### Message Addition Flow
 When a new message arrives, the `add_to_conversation` method does the following things in exactly that order: